Special Use Permits

 3. the monument would incur additional administrative costs to monitor the activity.

 The National Park Service is authorized to collect two fees; cost recovery and a location fee.
 Cost recovery includes a $50.00 nonrefundable application fee which must be submitted with your application as well as a charge to cover the costs incurred by the National Park Service in processing your request and monitoring your permit.
 In addition, the National Park Service has been directed by Congress to collect a location fee to provide a fair return to the United States for the use of the park lands.
 The National Park Service uses the following fee schedule:

 You will be required to obtain liability insurance naming the United States as additionally insured in an amount commensurate with the risk posed to monument resources by your proposed activity.
 You may also be asked to post a bond to ensure the payment of all charges and fees and the restoration of the area if necessary.

 Click on the links for the Application for Commercial Filming/Photography - Short Form and Application for Commercial Filming/Photography - Long Form.
-These are both Word documents.
+These are both PDF documents.

 Did You Know?